KLIGGS/jameda/README.md

 # Jameda Drupal Block Module Videochat
-Drupal 8 / 9 Module with Jameda Widget for video chat appointment
+Drupal 8 / 9 Module with Block of Jameda Widget for video chat appointment calendar

 ## CONTENTS OF THIS FILE
 ---------------------